bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 You also know the different options for opening a file.
-I&apos;'m not sure if you remember, but just a few short weeks ago when you saw an HTML file, probably the only thing you could do was open it in a browser.
+I&apos;m not sure if you remember, but just a few short weeks ago when you saw an HTML file, probably the only thing you could do was open it in a browser.
 Now you know how to do many more things than that.
 You also are at the very beginning of learning how to evaluate for accessibility.
-From the first step of viewing other people&apos;'s source code and looking for those semantic tags, you know the importance that these tags have for people who want to access your page.
+From the first step of viewing other people&apos;s source code and looking for those semantic tags, you know the importance that these tags have for people who want to access your page.